 The Case of Ruby Tuesday and Other Chain Restaurants

-Even with breadsticks, however, no low to mid-level chain restaurant provides a memorable client (diner) experience.
-There are plenty of amazing restaurants cooking up fantastic dishes and delivering even better experiences.
-So if I am paying the same price for rubber chicken served with a side of bad attitude, as I am for a made-from-scratch meal at, say, my local Greek restaurant (complete with breaking plates, flaming cheese and belly dancers), I’m screaming OPA!!! and saying adios to mediocrity.
+Even with breadsticks, no low to mid-level chain restaurant provides a memorable client (diner) experience.
+Plenty of amazing restaurants are cooking up fantastic dishes and delivering even better experiences.
+So if I am paying the same price for rubber chicken served with a side of bad attitude, as I am for a made-from-scratch meal at, say, my local Greek restaurant (complete with breaking plates, flaming cheese, and belly dancers), I’m screaming OPA!!!
+And saying adios to mediocrity

 How Does the Financial and Insurance Industry Client Experience Compare?

 A great client experience starts with the first phone call, handshake, Zoom meeting, dinner seminar, or all the above.
 And it doesn’t stop there.
-You better make sure your clients understand that you care about them and you’re putting their needs first.
+You better ensure your clients understand that you care about them and put their needs first.

 Be Exceptional if You Want Your Clients to Stick Around